However, in the process of wearing the strap I discovered features that were useful for helping with more than just weight loss.

 Heart rate is an excellent health tracker.
 Resting heart rate is tied to cardiovascular fitness and some researchers suggest it can predict longevity.
 Ability to relax and recover from stress has been shown to parallel better health and uncomplicated longer live.

 According to “The New England Journal of Medicine” heart rate should drop 12 beats or more within the first minute after ending a stressful event, in that study they used exercise as the stressor.
 Not that you should get obsessed with minute-to-minute heart beats, but the moral of the story is sound.
 Healthy people see a dramatic drop of heart rate within the first few minutes after ending a stressful event (whether exercise or no).
 People with compromised health don’t.

 I love my FitBit for that.
 It can tell how good I am at calming down.
 In other words it shows how long it takes to slow down my accelerated pulse.
 The shorter it takes the sharper my abilities to cope with stress, better cardiovascular fitness, and higher chances for longevity.

 Your heart is not any different than my heart.
 Understanding how much stress you personally experience and how it affects the body is a major step towards your health improvement.
 If you can see major spikes on the graph that are not related to physical activity or worse, heart rate stays high all day long, it means stress is affecting your life.
 It is time to face the truth and learn a few stress reduction techniques.
 Heart rate does not lie and how you cope with stress affects your sanity, health and longevity.

 Inspired to live a better life?
-Here is a must-read primer on cardiovascular health: “The Ultimate Guide” to perfecting circulation.
+Here are two must-read primer on cardiovascular health: “The Ultimate Guide” to perfecting circulation and “The Cholesterol Trap!“, an eye opener for you and your doctor.
 For all your blood pressure and cardiovascular needs visit Our STORE.